jylisadoney/is-204/4-syntax.md

 title: Syntax
 nav: true
 ---
-# Search Syntax
+# Search syntax

-Use the operators below to combine your keywords in journal/database search boxes.
+Use the **search strategies** below to combine your keywords in journal/database search boxes.

 <style>
 table, th, td {